Emma Smith (scholar): Life and career

 Smith published This Is Shakespeare in 2019.
 The book was published as a guide to Shakespeare's plays.
 It extends from her lectures for Oxford undergraduates, which were also used as the basis for her Approaching Shakespeare podcast, where she discusses 20 of Shakespeare's plays in chronological order.
-She says she wanted the book "to give a sense of Shakespeare’s range across his career" but also "to keep the individual chapters self-contained, so that you could read one before going to the theatre."
+She says she wanted the book "to give a sense of Shakespeare's range across his career" but also "to keep the individual chapters self-contained, so that you could read one before going to the theatre."
+This is Shakespeare was well-received and "catapulted [Smith's] name into literary renown"; Smith said the response was "exciting and unexpected".